From the Ground Up

 This fundraiser:

-- runs each August to October throughout Yukon communities;
+• runs October to November throughout Yukon communities;

-- connects schools and early learning centres with local farmers to sell boxes of fresh and delicious vegetables;
+• connects schools and early learning centres with local farmers to sell bundles of Yukon-grown food products;

 From the Ground Up offers the opportunity to:

-- raise money for schools and early learning centres that receive 40% of the profits;
+• raise money for schools and early learning centres that receive 40 per cent of the profits;

-- help out our community by purchasing a vegetable box for donation;
+• help out our community by purchasing a bundle for donation;

-- provide access to recipes and veggie tips.
+• provide access to recipes and nutrition tips.

 Another highlight is that, if they can, each participating farm hosts a class of students.
-This class gets to experience hands on where their food comes from.
-They also get to clean and package produce for the fundraiser.
+This class gets to hands-on experience where their food comes from.

 How the fundraiser works